Monitoring Tools That Alert Before Your Users Do

 1. Datadog

-All-in-one observability platform that combines metrics, logs, traces, and security monitoring in one interface.
-Datadog offers 750+ integrations and powerful dashboards for monitoring your entire stack from infrastructure to application performance and user experience.
+All-in-one observability platform that combines metrics, logs, traces, and security monitoring in a single interface.
+Datadog offers 750+ integrations, Watchdog AI for automatic anomaly detection, and powerful dashboards for monitoring your full stack.
+Pricing starts at $15 per host per month for infrastructure monitoring; APM costs $31 per host per month.
+The platform is used by companies like Samsung, Airbnb, and Peloton.

 Pros